stan-alam/Data_Structures/general_Algo/cmgDSA/01/notes.md

 **this constraint causes the set to have a different efficiency for one of those four primary operations.**

-**There is no difference in between READING from a SET and an array** takes only one step
+**There is no difference in between READING from a SET and an array** *takes only one step*

 **SEARCHING a SET is also no different than SEARCHING in an array**

 ## Insertion, however, is where these two data structures diverge.

-## To insert into a set, the machine must first determine if this value does not already exist!
+## To insert into a set, the machine must first determine if this value does not already exist in the set.

+**So every insert requires a search**

+Step 1 : Search index.[0] for "apple", doesn't find in index.[0], search next index.[1], then so on ...

+Ones it reaches the index.[N] where N is the last value holder, and it does not find the "apple" value...
+And then it will enter "apple" into the last index.[N] which would be the last step.

+# Best-case scenario will take N + 1 steps for N elements.
+N steps for the search and finally 1 more step to make the insert

+# Worst-case scenario the value needs to be placed in the first index.[0]

+**this would mean the whole index has to scanned for a duplicate, and then starting from the end of the array index.[N], all values have to be shifted accordingly to accommodate the new value in the first index.[0].**

+~fin~